Branding, Content, Digital, Print

 We were brought in to develop brand positioning, naming, visual identity, communications strategy, and PR support for this very exciting effort.
 The name FOR/Maine, acronym for Forest opportunity Roadmap / Maine, and logo were the result of a process of deep audience and stakeholder discovery, and strategic evaluation of different possible brand territories.

 As a publicly funded project, with interest from the U.S. Senate, to European investors, to small Maine communities, the range of audiences is immense!
-We are carefully threading the needle to speak to the needs and concerns of each audiences, while maintaining an authentic brand narrative and set of values.
+We carefully threaded the needle to develop a brand platform and narrative that spoke to everybody.